mambax7/wggallery-tutorial/english/README.md

 ## Module Purpose

-This module is for presentation of your team\(s\).
+This module is for presentation of your images in a gallery.

-You can defined various teams and people.
-After that you can link each person to one or more teams.
-The default information of a person will be used for all teams.
-You can define additional information fields, which will be used for a team/member combination, e.g. skills for this team, postion in the team, and so on.
+You can defined various albums and combine different albums to a collection.
+This module supports:

 All used templates on user side are fully responsive.

 **This module works only in combination with a bootstrap theme or you have to include bootstrap files manually to your theme.**

-_Figure 1: Main view of the wgTeams Module \(Admin side\)_
+_Figure 1: Main view of the wgGallery Module \(Admin side\)_

 ![0dashboard1.png](.gitbook/assets/0dashboard.png)